Tom-Ainsworth/crepchat-frontend/README.md

 - Clicking change password routes to a form to enter and confirm a new password
 - Clicking the cancel button returns to the previos page
 - Clicking the save button saves the new data to the backend, and updated the profile state to match

-### Authentication

-- Logged Out users
-  - Cannot comment, like, follow users or create a post
-  - Cannot properly view the liked or feed pages, and will instead just see all posts displayed

 ### Comments Tests